the mobile montage

 IEEE

-Search
+• Search

-About
+• About Me

 Jonathan Engelsma

-Jonathan Engelsma is a computer scientist, programmer, teacher, mobile technology enthusiast, inventor, and life long student.
-He is currently an Associate Professor in GVSU's School of Computing, where he leads the GVSU Mobile Applications and Services Laboratory.
+Jonathan Engelsma is a computer scientist, programmer, teacher, mobile technology enthusiast, inventor, beekeeper and life long learner.
+He is currently a Professor in GVSU's School of Computing, where he leads the GVSU Mobile Applications and Services Laboratory.